BTP405/project-1-group-4/README.md

                         - The Authentication process of users using our platform, security.
                         - Admin registration of Django helps to create venues, and concert events, update profiles, check users, update passwords, delete users, and setting prices  etc.
-                        - Buying tickets for different concerts, number of tickets, choosing rows, proceeding payments
+                        - Buying tickets for different concerts, the number of tickets, choosing rows, proceeding payments, deleting items from cart, updating items from the cart, changing balance in the card of the profile, showing balance in the card.
 ## 5. Contributing
     - Guidelines: Explain how others can contribute to your project, including information on submitting bug reports, feature requests, or code contributions.
     - Code Style: If applicable, provide guidelines or references to your code style.
 ## 6. Credits
-    - Authors: List the authors or contributors of the project.
+    - Authors: Sidhanth Sharma, Kumudhini Reddicherla, Srushti Patel.
-    - Acknowledgments: Mention any individuals or resources that helped inspire or support your project.
+    - Acknowledgments: We had some of our seniors help us with using Django as it was new to us and organizing the code files and also Google has helped us fix bugs and errors.
 ## 7. License
     - License Information: Specify the license under which your project is distributed.
 ## 8. Additional Sections (Optional)